 - 1. Short term recovery begins as the incident develops and will often have overlapping effects on response operations.
-Short term recovery concepts are covered in the EOP and are coordinated from the EOC. - 2.
-Short term recovery includes the following Recovery Support Functions (RSFs): - Expense Tracking Focuses on the tracking of expenses incurred during the response to the incident.
-This can be used for reimbursement of expenses. - Public Information Coordinates between field operations and the County Public Information Office and the JIS/neighboring entities.. - Damage Assessment Identifies the scope and impacts to the community.
-There are several damage assessments that can be made in conjunction with other entities to submit for survivor recovery. - Emergency Debris Management Focuses on emergency protective measures to provide for immediate life safety.
-Debris Management can be a costly and overwhelming task.
-A separate debris plan will need to be developed. - Mass Care Focuses on meeting basic human needs to include food, water, shelter and emergency medical and mental health.
-In addition, coordinates housing and long term shelterting, Disaster Welfare Inquiry (DWI), family reunification and recovery functions. - Public Health Determines public health risks, impacts, and mitigation measures to include: safe water, public health actions such as: tetanus vaccines to support clean up measures - Behavioral Health Provides crisis behavioral health support and resources for ongoing behavioral health. - Donations Coordination Coordinates regional and local volunteer agencies to support donations and volunteer management.
-Adventist Community Services (ACS) is the Colorado leader in the coordination of in-kind goods.
+Because of this, short term recovery concepts are covered in the EOP and are coordinated from the EOC.
+More in depth information can be found in the Recovery Plan (under development at the time of this Plan). - 2.
+Short term recovery includes the following Recovery Support Functions (RSFs): - Expense Tracking Focuses on the tracking of expenses incurred during the response to the incident. - Public Information Coordinates between field operations and the County Public Information Office. - Damage Assessment Identifies the scope and impacts to the community. - Emergency Debris Management Focuses on emergency protective measures to provide for immediate life safety. - Mass Care Revolves around meeting basic human needs. - Animal Needs Takes into account both large and small animal needs.

-- Volunteer Coordination Established spontaneous volunteer system of background checking and assigning volunteers to appropriate volunteer jobs. - Disaster Assistance/Recovery Center Coordinated with State and/or FEMA officials to provide a location for disaster survivors to sign up for eligible disaster assistance.
+- Public Health Determines public health risks, impacts and mitigation measures. - Behavioral Health Provides crisis behavioral health support. - Donations & Volunteer Coordination Coordinates national, regional and local volunteer agencies to support donations and volunteer management. - Disaster Assistance/Recovery Center Coordinated with State and/or FEMA officials to provide a location for disaster victims to sign up for eligible disaster assistance.